J. J. Pearce High School: History

-On September 15, 2016, the school hosted the world premiere of the high school edition of Heathers: The Musical.

 In September 2017, two Pearce students were accused of creating racist memes during the week leading up to the school's annual in-town rivalry football game against Richardson High School.
 The most controversial meme depicted the Pearce High School logo over KKK members and the Richardson High School logo over a burning cross.
 Each student served an out of school suspension.

+In 2021, voters in Richardson ISD approved a $750 million dollar bond package, with a substantial amount dedicated to Pearce campus renovations.
+The renovations were expected to be completed by August 2024.

 Academics

 Newsweek ranked Pearce at #528 in the top 1,000 high schools in the nation.
 Schools were ranked based on the number of students who took Advanced Placement courses and AP tests.

 In 2009, the state classified 81% of Pearce's graduates as "college ready", or ready to undergo university studies.
-The State of Texas defined "college readiness" by scores on the ACT and SAT, and in the 11th grade Texas Assessment of Knowledge and Skills (TAKS) tests.
+The state of Texas defined "college readiness" by scores on the ACT and SAT, and in the 11th grade Texas Assessment of Knowledge and Skills (TAKS) tests.
 During the same year, the school's student body had 22% poor students, and 27% of its students had a risk of dropping out.
 Holly K. Hacker of The Dallas Morning News said that the readiness rate was about 20 points higher than statistics would predict, and that the school "far exceeds what is expected."

 J.J.
 Pearce High School was a recognized school in 2007-2008 as well.

+Theater

+Lynn Shaw directed Pearce's theater program for 25 years until her death in 2009.
+Now directed by Heather Biddle, the program has received numerous nominations, awards, and recognitions both in the Dallas–Fort Worth Metroplex and across the country.
+Additionally, the program has been chosen to premiere multiple high school adaptations of Broadway musicals.
+On September 15, 2016, the school hosted the world premiere of the high school edition of Heathers: The Musical.
+On October 23 of 2022, J. J. Pearce piloted the high school version of Mean Girls: The Musical.
+In June 2023, the same cast performed the show at the International Thespian Festival in Bloomington, Indiana.